Cuming’s Jingle Shell

 Cuming’s Jingle Shell, Placunanomia cumingii.
 Size: 9.0 cm (3.5 inches) x 5.2 cm (2.0 inches).
 Shell collected in the greater Los Cabos area, Baja California Sur, May 2018.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Cuming’s Jingle Shell is an unusual angular shell that has both circular valves sharply folded, with three ridges and two valleys, giving the shell a “W” shape.
+Description: The Cuming’s Jingle Shell is an unusual angular shell that has both circular valves sharply folded, with three ridges and two valleys, giving the shell a “W” shape.
 The shells are gray or white in color.
-The Cuming’s Jingle Shell reach 10.0 cm (3.5 inches) in length and 5.8 cm (2.3 inches) in height..
+The Cuming’s Jingle Shell reach 10.0 cm (3.5 inches) in length and 5.8 cm (2.3 inches) in height.

-Cuming’s Jingle’s are found attached to rocky substrate, intertidally to depths up to 100 m (330 feet).
-They are suspension feeders.
-Their predators include crabs, predatory mollusks and sea stars.
-They range from Bahía de los Ángeles, Baja California to Ecuador; they have not been documented on the West Coast of the Baja Peninsula.
+Habitat and Distribution: Cuming’s Jingle Shells are found attached to rocky substrate.
+They live intertidally, and to depths up to 100 m (330 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Bahía de los Ángeles, Baja California to Guatemala.
+They have not been documented on the west coast of the Baja Peninsula.